Saint-Gobain & Interlake Mecalux: a collaboration synonymous with success

 The Saint-Gobain Group is one of the one hundred largest industrial business groups in the world.
 It is present in 68 countries, with 170,000 personnel spread throughout more than one-thousand companies.

-With regards to France, Mecalux recently equipped three warehouses for Saint-Gobain in the towns of Atton, Fuveau and Brie-Comte-Robert.
+With regard to France, Interlake Mecalux recently equipped three warehouses for Saint-Gobain in the towns of Atton, Fuveau and Brie-Comte-Robert.
 Despite having their own idiosyncrasies, they all follow the same structural model that allows Saint-Gobain to work with a very similar sectored type warehouse and flexible, needs-based operations.

-The Saint-Gobain warehouses constructed in France by Mecalux accommodate:
+The Saint-Gobain warehouses constructed in France by Interlake Mecalux accommodate:

 - Pallets of various sizes